 - Use whatever breadcrumbs you have on hand.
-If oat flour is not your thing or you don’t some on hand, just use whatever breadcrumbs your family enjoys.
+If oat flour is not your thing or you don’t have some on hand, just use whatever breadcrumbs your family enjoys.

 - Freeze them.
 Cook these nugget up a head of time, let them cool and freeze them!
 I like to toss them in my toaster oven to warm up for a quick and healthy dinner option when life gets busy.

 - Jazz up the flavors!
 We all have different taste preferences, so feel free to add more garlic, salt, pepper or even some spice if that is what your family enjoys!
-Chickpeas are a pretty blank slate, so you can really get creative with how make these a family favorite!
+Chickpeas are a pretty blank slate, so you can really get creative with how to make these a family favorite!